-Here's what we know about her ancestry, what experts say and what a DNA test would show.
+Here's what we know about Warren's ancestry, and what we don't.

 How did the debate over Warren's heritage start?